freedomjs/tutorial/content/03howfreedomworks.md

-multiple JavaScript threads - a prototypical use would be to [calculate something computationally expensive (e.g. large prime numbers)] (http://dev.w3.org/html5/workers/#a-background-number-crunching-worker) while not interfering with the user interface. freedom.js takes advantage of these workers as module containers, which combined with an enforced API leads to a clearer picture of the behavior of the overall application.
+multiple JavaScript threads - a prototypical use would be to [calculate something computationally expensive (e.g. large prime numbers)] (http://dev.w3.org/html5/workers/#a-background-number-crunching-worker) while not interfering with the user interface. freedom.js uses these workers as module containers, which combined with an enforced API leads to a clearer picture of the behavior of the overall application.

 The demo application you have from your setup is "Counter", a simple example of how freedom modules run and pass messages.
 You should definitely be able to run